ronheywood/PiTrac/Documentation/Raspberry Pi Setup and Configuration.md

 #### NAS Drive Setup and Mounting

 8. Setup mounting of a remote NAS drive (or similar)
    a.
-To use for development so that you can’t lose everything if the Pi has an issue.
-Also allows for easier transfers of files to the Pi from another computer.
+Many folks use an external NAS drive for development so that you can’t lose everything if an individual Pi has an issue.
+An external drive also allows for easier transfers of files to the Pi from another computer that can also see that drive.
    b.
 The remote drive will store the development environment, though you can obviously set up the PiTrac not to need a separate drive once you have everything working.
 However, it’s really a good idea to have the development and test environment on a different computer than on the individual Pi’s.
    c.
 There are many ways to automatically mount a removable drive to a Pi.
 The following is just one way that assumes you have a NAS with NFS services enabled and with a shareable drive that the Pi can read/write to.
    1. NOTE:  If this Pi will be anywhere in a public network, obviously do not include your password in the fstab\!